-The State Department maintains that the "construction of a new U.S. Embassy facility in Jerusalem is a high priority for the Administration ... planning and interagency coordination for the Jerusalem Embassy move is ongoing and the department intends to realign CSCS project funding, as necessary, to execute this project."
-It later attached a timeframe to its intent, announcing that the United States was planning to open a new U.S. embassy in Jerusalem in May 2018.
-According to the department, the embassy will initially be located in a building that is currently housing consular operations of the U.S. Consulate General in Jerusalem.
-Department efforts to locate a site for a permanent U.S. embassy to Israel are ongoing.
-The department could choose to draw upon the unexpired, unobligated funds previously appropriated by Congress
+The State Department maintains that the "construction of a new U.S. Embassy facility in Jerusalem is a high priority for the Administration ... planning and interagency coordination for the Jerusalem Embassy move is ongoing and the department intends to realign CSCS project funding, as necessary, to execute this project."37 It later attached a timeframe to its intent, and the United States opened a new U.S. embassy in Jerusalem in May 2018.
+This new embassy is located in a building that houses consular operations of the U.S. Consulate General in Jerusalem.
+Department efforts to locate a site for a permanent U.S. embassy in Israel are ongoing.38 The department could choose to draw upon the unexpired, unobligated funds previously appropriated by Congress to the ESCM account for any construction expenses related to interim and permanent embassy facilities in Jerusalem.39 The Senate committee report requires the Secretary of State to "regularly inform the Committee" on the status of plans for a permanent New Embassy Compound in Jerusalem.40

-31 The White House, Office of Management and Budget, President's FY2019 Budget, p.
+34 The White House, Office of Management and Budget, President's FY2019 Budget, p.
 777.

-32 Congressional Budget Justification Appendix 1: Department of State Diplomatic Engagement, FY2019, p.
+35 Congressional Budget Justification Appendix 1: Department of State Diplomatic Engagement, FY2019, p.
 253.